williamlegotyler/classicube-shaders-EXTENDED/README.md

 ![Screenshot (312)](https://github.com/user-attachments/assets/cad6c0b0-852b-4f90-9cf0-eff44b5372b2)

 # issues
-obviously there gotta be problems right? infactly there is one problem,and it is that if you use this shaders on a classicube server that has custom textures soome blocks may appear purple.
+obviously there gotta be problems right? infactly there is one problem,and it is that if you use this shaders on a classicube server that has custom textures some blocks may appear purple.